dsm-ai-agents/Agentic_Founder_Diamond/AI SEO/README.md

 - [service] for [problem]
 - local [service]

-Also identify terminology that customers use even when they don't know the formal name of my service.
+Also identify searches where customers describe their **problem** instead of the service they need.

+Research adjacent terminology that may have higher search volume than the terminology I currently use.

 ---

-# STEP 3 — FIND THE BIGGEST SEO OPPORTUNITIES
+# STEP 3 — FIND HIGH-BUYING-INTENT KEYWORDS

+Prioritize keywords where the person is likely to:

+- Enquire
+- Hire
+- Purchase
+- Request a proposal
+- Request pricing
+- Book a consultation
+- Book a workshop
+- Find a local provider
+- Compare providers
+- Implement a solution

-Do not chase search volume alone.
+Do not prioritize vanity traffic.

 Evaluate opportunities using: